Ocean of Sound

-Ocean of Sound is a 1996 compilation album compiled and produced by English musician and author David Toop.
+Ocean of Sound is both a 1995 book and 1996 companion compilation album by David Toop.
 The two-disc, cross-licensed "various artists" compilation contains 32 tracks culled from a variety of musical sources, including dub, exotica, free jazz, and field recordings.
-Toop compiled the recordings to serve as both a historical survey of ambient music and an aural companion to his 1995 book Ocean of Sound: Aether Talk, Ambient Sound and Imaginary Worlds.
+Toop compiled the recordings to serve as both a historical survey of ambient music and an aural companion to the book.

 Ocean of Sound was released in January 1996 by Virgin Records.
 It was well received by music critics and finished fourth in the voting for The Village Voice's annual Pazz & Jop poll.
 The album later went out of print.

 Background

 In 1995, David Toop published his second book, Ocean of Sound: Aether Talk, Ambient Sound and Imaginary Worlds, which examined music as a medium for deep mental involvement.
 In the book, Toop said that ambient music can be defined as music listened for relaxation or music that "taps into the disturbing, chaotic undertow of the environment".
 As an aural companion to the book, Toop curated the compilation album Ocean of Sound, which would also serve as a historical survey of ambient music.
 The album was released in January 1996 by Virgin Records.
 It later went out of print, which music journalist Michaelangelos Matos said was because such cross-licensed compilation albums "seldom stay available for very long".